-An introduction to the process of applying a sociological perspective to understanding the social world including patterns of behavior and interaction, culture, socialization, social structure, groups and organizations, social stratification, institutions and social change.
-(Prerequisites: College level reading and writing).
-(3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 5/History and the Social and Behavioral Sciences, Goal 7/Human Diversity.
+This course is an introduction to the process of applying a sociological perspective to understanding the social world including patterns of behavior and interaction, culture, socialization, social structure, globalization, groups and organizations, deviance, social stratification, institutions and social change.
+College level reading and writing skills recommended.
+(Prerequisites: None).